Borshchahivka: History

 In Polish Geographic Dictionary (Slownik geograficzny), there is a mention of a locality named Borzakowszczyzna near Pyrohiv (Pirogow), which at the time was a property of Kyiv Pechersk Lavra.
 The locality was named after the monastic scribe Vasyl Borzakiv.
 At the same time, the dictionary has another term "Borszczhowka" which is described as an old urban place from the old princely Ruthenia belonging to Witold Svidrigiello and later the House of Olelkovych.
 This Borszczahowka is stretching from the mouth of river Horohuvatka towards Ros River, on the administrative border between the counties of Skvyra and Tarashcha.

 In the description of 1686, most of the villages by the name of Borshchahivka, are mentioned as "empty villages", probably devastated after the wars in Ukraine in the 2nd half of the 17th century.
 At the beginning 18th century there were only 22 households in all of Borshchahivka.
 The population was mainly engaged in horticulture, to a lesser extent in agriculture, sowing rye, oats, millet and breeding small livestock.
 There were no industries.
 After the secularization of church lands in 1786, the settlements and its peasants became the property of the state.
 After the abolition of serfdom in the Russian Empire the population grew rapidly.
 In 1787, there were 558 inhabitants, in 1885 - 2,223, in 1890 - 3,512, in 1896 - 4,218 and in 1913 - 5,702.

+During the Ukrainian War of Independence, in 1918-1919 Borshchahivka was a site of numerous battles over control of Kyiv, fought by Ukrainian army and rebel forces against the Bolsheviks, Hetmanate and the Russian Volunteer Army.
 In 1932, there were 1,242 households and 6,719 inhabitants, five agricultural and dairy state farms.
-During the famine of 1932-1933, up to 1,000 people have died in Borshchahivka and Bilychi.
+During the famine of 1932-1933, up to 1,000 people died in Borshchahivka and Bilychi.